 For our model, we want to keep things as simple as possible, though.
 From a computational standpoint, it doesn't really matter how the input is collected.
 We can represent any discrete input with a sequence of bits.
 Input devices like keyboards are clearly discrete: there are a finite number of keys, and each key could be assigned a unique number.
 Input from a pointing device like a mouse could be continuous, but we can always identify some minimum detected movement distance, and record the mouse movements as discrete numbers of move units and directions.
-Richer input devices like a camera or microphone can also produce discrete output by discretizing the input us-
+Richer input devices like a camera or microphone can also produce discrete output by discretizing the input using a process similar to the image storage in Chapter 1.
+So, the information produced by any input device can be represented by a sequence of bits.